- There are some things you can do to make sure health insurance meets your needs.

 Exclusions and restrictions

 Be familiar with the exclusions and restrictions which may apply to you and be sure the policy meets your needs.
-If you are treated as a private patient for an item which is excluded or restricted on your policy, you will be responsible for most or all of the cost of the treatment yourself.
+If you are treated as a private patient for an excluded or restricted item, you will be responsible for most or all of the cost of the treatment.

 Gap and other costs when accessing benefits